The-Shader/bitcoin_order_book/README.md

 * Using `AndroidX` libraries

 Missing/can be improved:
+* Adding database (for example with `Room`) for offline mode
+* Auto-update within a fixed time period
 * Upgrading to `RxJava3`
 * Better state handling with init-state and timeouts on failing to load
 * Start using styles and themes